- Defining the Privacy Scope

 Physical privacy, including measures that protect the safety of persons, maintain modesty (for example, in restrooms and dressing rooms, and inappropriate video surveillance), limit the searching of private possessions, and prevent unwelcome access to personal property (such as homes and vehicles), is addressed as resources allow.
 Since this area overlaps significantly with the role of the Chief Security Officer and with the IU Police Department, the Chief Privacy Officer serves as needed as a consulting member of a team addressing physical privacy issues.

-Once E Training launches, pick "Register for Courses."
+Launch E Training and then pick "Catalog."
 Choose "University-wide," then "University Privacy Office."
-Pick a course and take it.
+Pick a course and choose "Enroll" to take it.
 You can take them all if you like.
 They need not be taken in any particular order.

 2. Review the Privacy Harms.